An education in Tile Roofing

 – New channel metal may be proposed.
 This allows for more water to be carried within the proper channels.

 – Proper valley installation – Valley metal should be placed under the felt not on top.
-3 rib valleys replace most single rib valleys and allow for more positive water flow and less clogging.
+3 rib valleys replace most single rib valleys and allow for more positive water flow and less clogging, this is similar with the composite boards decking systems that we use in many of our projects.

 – Secured tiles – 3 courses of tiles need to be secured with nails at the perimeter of the roof at all eaves, ridges and gables.